 According to Theopedia, “Premillennialism was the most widely held view of the earliest centuries of the church.”
-During these years this was known as Chiliasm, but today it is called “historic” premillennialism to distinguish it from a new and modified “dispensational” premillennialism.
-Chiliasm was not a systematized teaching, but a constellation of thoughts surrounding scriptures thought to describe a yet-future thousand year reign of peace and prosperity following the physical return of Jesus Christ to the earth during which time the devil would be prevented from influencing mankind.
+During these years this was known as Chiliasm, but today it is called “historic” premillennialism to distinguish it from a new and modified “dispensational” premillennialism that came into existence much later.
+The Chiliasm of the early Church was not a systematized teaching, but a constellation of thoughts surrounding scriptures believed to describe a yet-future thousand year reign of peace and prosperity following the physical return of Jesus Christ to the earth, during which time the devil would be prevented from influencing mankind.
 This concept is often called the millennial reign of Christ.
 The Chiliasm of the early church is called premillennial because it conceives Christ’s return as preceding it.

 Chiliasm was not the only perspective during these early centuries, however.
 Amillennialism was also popular.
 Lonnie Kent York, in his History of Millennialism, cites Louis Berkhof as saying:

 It had at least as many advocates as Chiliasm among the Church Fathers of the second and third centuries, supposed to have been the heyday of Chiliasm.
 It has ever since been the view most widely accepted, is the only view that is either expressed or implied in the great historical Confessions of the Church, and has always been the prevalent view in Reformed circles.
 (Louis Berkhof, Systematic Theology, p.
 708)